kyle-pena-nlp/distr_mflux/README.md

 The Bun service is subscribed to `img-gen` subject and fires off an asynchronous handler in response.

 The handler reads the `imageInbox` from the header, and the image request payload (prompt, width, height).
 These will be used in a bit.
-But first, we have to find an available worker form the pool to send the image generation request to.
+But first, we have to find an available worker from the pool of workers.

 The handler requests an available worker from the workers pool by pushing a pub to `request-worker`.
 Because each worker in the worker pool is sub'd to `request-worker` as a part of a [queue group](https://docs.nats.io/nats-concepts/core-nats/queue), just one worker out of the pool responds to `request-worker`.
 This is how the workload is balanced.